RachNovak/CryptoClustering/README.md

 The work is divided into the following subsections:

-Prepare the Data
+1. Prepare the Data
-Find the Best Value for k Using the Original Scaled DataFrame Cluster Cryptocurrencies with K-means Using the Original Scaled Data Optimise Clusters with Principal Component Analysis Find the Best Value for k Using the PCA Data
+2. Find the Best Value for k Using the Original Scaled DataFrame
+3. Cluster Cryptocurrencies with K-means Using the Original Scaled Data
+4. Optimise Clusters with Principal Component Analysis
+5. Find the Best Value for k Using the PCA Data
-Cluster Cryptocurrencies with K-means Using the PCA Data Visualise and Compare the Results
+6. Cluster Cryptocurrencies with K-means Using the PCA Data
+7. Visualise and Compare the Results

+General Analysis of Data:

+About 89.5% of the total variance is condensed into the 3 PCA variables.
+Both of the Elbow Charts are very similar and suggest using 4 clusters.
+There are 2 coins that fall on their own cluster (namely Celsius-Degree-Token and Ethlend).
+The rest of the coins fall in one of 2 groups.